gogins/csound-ac/playpen/README.md

 that I maintain in this repository and, more specifically, in this directory.

-The basic principle is that each piece is always one single self-contained file, preferably a Csound .csd file.
-Other code used in the piece, such as C++, HTML/JavaScript, Python, or whatever, is if possible embedded in the .csd file as multi-line strings, or as the contents of the score using the `bin` attribute.
+The basic principle is that each piece is always one single self-contained source code file, e.g. an .html file, .csd file, or .py file.
+Other code used in the piece is embedded, if possible, the source code file as multi-line strings, or as the contents of the Csound score using the `bin` attribute.

 1. I have added many Python functions for rendering Csound pieces, compiling and running C++ code, and so on.